NOVAIMS-DataScienceMasters/TextMiningFinalProject/README.md

 # TextMiningFinalProject

+## TODO LIST:
+ 1st.
+Clean metadata from .txt file
+ 2nd.
+Prepare dataframe:
+      .
+Arrange column names, id, author label and so on 3rd.
+Crossvalidation (don't forget to justify)
+ 4rd.
+Baseline: statistics - frequency count analysis 5th.
+Decide on evaluation metrics
+ 6th.
+Evaluate Baseline
+ 7th.
+Seperate "new" from "old" authors

 To discuss:
 - Most .txt files start with general information about the text like title, author, year of publication, summary and so on.
-Should we delete this information one by one directly on the .txt files?
+Clean all metadata from the txt files
+- textpipe if possible?
+- Alternatives: ...??

 - What will constitute as baseline?

 - Evaluation metrics to be used.

-- ...
+- Train the model on each author and then join them

 Notes:

-- Decided on Cross-validation as the dataset splitting method
+- Decided on Cross-validation as the dataset splitting method because the dataset is relatively small

 - For Saramago, prof recommends removing punctuation from the stop set